dustinpfister/blog_posts/_posts/threejs-examples.md

 ### [ 2.22 - Lines Group Module ](/2022/06/10/threejs-examples-lines-deterministic/)

-A more generic kind of line group module compared to another similar examples where the goal was to just create a group of lines that form a sphere.
+A more generic kind of line group module compared to another similar examples where the goal was to just create a group of lines that form a sphere only.
+Here in this example I am still creating a collection of lines that from a sphere, but by way of optional additional code rather than code that is built into the module itself.

 ### [ 2.23 - Lines Sphere Circles](/2022/06/03/threejs-examples-lines-sphere-circles/)

-I wanted a module that will return a group where each child is an instance of a three line that is one of many circles that compose a sphere like shape.
-I can then work out a number of ways to create animations from there with additional code.
+I wanted a module that will return a group where each child is an instance of a three line.
+Also on top of that each line is one of many circles that compose a sphere like shape over all.
+I can then work out a number of ways to create animations from there with additional code that plays around with this.
+This was just an exploration of a general idea that I would now do differently though as I have other examples here that have to do with this kind of thing in a more general way, as well as doing so with curves and so forth.

 ### [ 2.24 - Vector3 apply Euler and lookAt](/2022/05/06/threejs-examples-lookat-with-apply-euler/)

-This is an example that shows something that might prove to be a problem when using the look at method of the object3d class. it is not that the look at method is broken, it is just that it works a certain way that is fine in most cases, but not in others.
+This is an example that shows something that might prove to be a problem when using the look at method of the object3d class.
+It is not that the look at method is broken, it is just that it works a certain way that is fine in most cases, but not in others.
+For the most part the look at method is a magic wand kind of method where I just call it off of an object, pass numbers or a Vector3 object that is a point in space that I want the object to face, and that is all.
+However some times a custom solution for setting the rotation of an object is needed when dealing with something that is say an object that represents a plane that is going to do things like loops and rolls.

 ### [ 2.25 - Many Object Tweening](/2022/08/26/threejs-examples-many-object-tweening/)